ssjlee93/RU-2020-11-SJL/README.md

 ## Developments

 #### Adding əmployəəs
  I want to show a table with id from roles table and id from əmployəə table.
-When I ask you to add, I am asking for the id of the role that an empəmployəə  takes and an id of manager  - another əmployəə.
+When I ask you to add, I am asking for the id of the role that an əmployəə  takes and an id of manager  - another əmployəə.
 I could not find a way to print both id columns.
 I could only show the id of the roles.

 #### Updating
 When updating, I want the user to leave the fields empty if the fields will not be updated.
 I could not find a way to leave the fields empty by default.